ShirAmir/ComputerVisionCourse/facialRecognition/guide.md

 3. **Poor face detection** - The first stage in our system is face detection.
 It is obviously necessary for face recognition.
 In our system, the face detection was done using the familiar Viola-Jones algorithm.
 Despite that, the preformaces of the algorithm are very poor (about 50% detection) even after recalibrating the algorithms parameters.
 A solution would be to substitute the Viola-Jones face detection algorithm with a different more advaced face detector, probably involving machine learning.

+#### Changing the Amount of Eigenfaces
+When trying to calibrate our system, we found that increasing the amount of eigenfaces improves the results in measures of recall and precision.
+That said, at a certain point adding more eigenfaces doesn't help anymore.
+This phenomenon is easy to explain: when increasing the amount of eigenfacess at first, more base vectors are avaliable to construct a face.
+Since different people have different faces, more base vectors allow discovering more faces.
+On the other hand, once including most of the eigenfaces which correlate to high eigenvalues, one is left with many eigenvectors that differ from the average face only by minor changes.
+Thus, they do not help diversify the faces we detect.
+Hence, using these new eigenfaces doesn't increase the system's preformances.

 ### Building Instructions
 Building the project is pretty simple.
 Just clone the `facialRecognition` directory into your computer.
 Before running the program, make sure your python configuration complies with [README](../README.md) specifications.